ThePerfectStrangers/TechnicalDocumentation/README.md

 #### Modes

 The band requires a 24-channel split.
-The band can provide 15 feet of labeled split tails (XLR) from the band's IEM box if needed.
+The band can provide 10 feet of labeled split tails (XLR) from the band's IEM box if needed.

 When splitting is required, we can support two modes:
-1. (Preferred) We run all mics into our IEM box and send a split to the front-of-house (FOH).
-We will control all gain (staged to -18.5).
+1. (Preferred) The band uses their own microphones, running them into their IEM Mixer.
+Then a split signal is sent to the front-of-house (FOH).
+The band will manage all phantom power to mics and control all gain (staged to `-18.5`).
+The band then manages their own IEM mixes, leaving the FOH engineer to only manage the FOH mix.
 This is preferred because it reduces the amount of time each band member must spend recalibrating their mix.

-2. All mics run to FOH and FOH sends us a split to our IEM box.
-This method requires the venue/sound company to provide the split.
+2. (Festival) All microphones and cabling are provided by a live sound team, who manage both FOH sound and individual mixing for each band member.
+The band would bring their own earbuds to connect to IEM body packs provided by the sound team.
+Alternatively, the band may provide IEM transmitters and body packs if needed, but they will need to be routed from the monitor mixing board on-stage.

 #### Splitter Assignments